priyaasrini/priyaasrini.github.io/index.md

 I am interested in Category Theory and its applications to quantum computing.
 I would describe myself as a Computer Scientist and a Category Theorist.

-Keywords: Linearly distributive categories, categorical quantum mechanics
+<span id="sideheading"> Keywords: </span> Linearly distributive categories, categorical quantum mechanics

 ## Credentials